 Rohan Spong is an Australian born independent filmmaker.
 Although best known for his feature length documentary films, he has also made numerous music videos, contributed projections to theatre and exhibited photographs internationally.

-Rohan studied film theory and practice at the University of Melbourne.
-Whilst living in Los Angeles in 2008, Rohan began to assemble his first feature length documentary T IS FOR TEACHER (2009), about the experiences of four transgender schoolteachers in American schools.
+Rohan studied film as part of a creative arts degree at the University of Melbourne.
+Whilst living in Los Angeles in 2008, he began to assemble his first feature length documentary T IS FOR TEACHER (2009), about the experiences of four transgender schoolteachers in American schools.
 The film went on to screen at a number of international festivals alongside Oscar contenders and was named by two Australian reviewers as amongst the best films of 2009.

 Rohan’s next major work was ALL THE WAY THROUGH EVENING (2012), a documentary which considers the early era of HIV/AIDS in New York City via the music composed by men lost to the pandemic.
 It was in high demand for international festival screening and won Audience Choice and Jury Prizes at the NYC Downtown and Birmingham SHOUT!
 Film Festivals respectively.
 It was also closing night of Dublin’s 20th GAZE Film Festival

 The film was then screened in a series of worldwide World AIDS Day (Dec 1) screenings and opened theatrically in Australia in late 2012.
 It received a great deal of critical acclaim (including four star reviews in The Age, SBS, FilmInk and ArtsHub), which culminated in a 13 week season screening at Melbourne’s Cinema Nova and a special engagement screening at MONA in Tasmania.
 The film was also nominated by the Australian Film Critics Association for the Best Documentary of 2012, ultimately losing to Academy Award winner SEARCHING FOR SUGARMAN.
 Since July 2013, it has screened on Foxtel.
 In December 2013, ALL THE WAY THROUGH EVENING began its US theatrical season in Manhattan at the Village East Cinema and was subsequently invited to screen at the United States Library of Congress in Washington DC.